 Gilbert Crockett is a fairly stoic character but courteous and friendly nonetheless.
 This didn’t come as a surprise but it’s interesting to be in the presence of someone whose demeanour is so calm when their delivery on a skateboard has the power of a nose-breaking punch.

 Swooping in and out of London for the launch of his new shoe, Gilbert’s understated nature wasn’t completely apparent at first.
-However, after seeing footage of a phone-captured solo mission the night before he departed, (including a kickflip backside smith grind on a waist height planter.), it became pretty obvious that Crockett wasn’t one for the media circus which had followed him around the previous day…
+However, after seeing the footage of a solo mission from the night before he departed (kickflip backside smith grind on a waist height planter, just for fun), it became pretty obvious he wasn’t one for the media circus which had followed him around the previous day…

 Actions speak louder than words, and some jeans fit wider than others.

-The shop you ride for back in Richmond, Venue Skateboards, just finished up a new video, Gospel.
+Venue, the shop you ride for back in Richmond just finished up a new video, Gospel.
 How was the premiere?

 It was a full house and the video turned out awesome.
 My friend Will [Rosenstock] made it and he did a great job.
 It was pretty much everything we could hope for.

 Your friend Ty Beall just turned pro for ScumCo & Sons too, did they surprise him at the premiere?

 We’ve been celebrating while for him for a [laughs].
 I’ve said it before but he’s like “the people’s pro”.
 When you’re skating with him he entertains the whole crew and will pretty much do anything for a laugh or a clip, he’ll try some psycho huck and bring the laughs out of everybody.

 How far back do you and Venue go?

 Shit, I used to ride for the ‘B Team’ when I was a little kid.
-The young team, the juniors… I used to go there with my mom and eventually she filmed me skating and we made a sponsor tape for the shop.
+The juniors.
+I used to go there with my mom and eventually she filmed me skating and we made a sponsor tape for the shop.
 I started riding for them when I was probably fourteen or fifteen, I think.
 A long ass time.